KeiferC/CyberFundamentals/README.md

 - Lack of Education / Emphasis on Responsible Development
 - Esoteric Field
 - Information Warfare and Misinformation
+- Weaponization of software and of information
+- Jurisdiction

 Please Read: [The ACM's Code of Ethics](https://www.acm.org/code-of-ethics)